Last Updated: 1 Sep 2020

 The legal basis for these processing activities is your acceptance of the Terms under which you use our services, and our legitimate interests in addressing any inquiries or feedback from our customers.

-1.4 Maintenance and improvement of our Site, products and services
+1.2 Maintenance and improvement of our products and services

-When you use this Site, we process your personal data including cookies, your IP addresses, Internet service provider (“ISP”), and other information collected via technology, such as log files.
+When you use our products and services, we may process your personal data including cookies, your IP addresses, Internet service provider (“ISP”), and other information collected via technology, such as log files.
+Upon your concent, we may also collect audio and video files.
 You may find further description below in Section 3 regarding our use of each technology and your choices.

-To the extent that the information involves your personal data, the purpose is to provide the services you request and to maintain and improve the quality of your experience when you interact with our Site, products and services.
-This includes, for instance, to administer the Site, to analyze trends, and to better tailor our Site to our users’ needs.
+To the extent that the information involves your personal data, the purpose is to provide the services you request and to maintain and improve the quality of your experience when you interact with our products and services.
+This includes, for instance, to analyze trends, and to better tailor our products and services to our users’ needs.

 When you participate in one of our surveys, we collect personal data concerning you.
 Which personal data we collect depend on what survey you participate in.
 For example, we may collect your name, contact information or other user account information.
 This is for the purpose of improving the quality of our products and services.
 It is voluntary to participate in these surveys.

-The legal basis of these processing activities is your acceptance of the Terms on our Site, your consent to the processing activities, and/or our legitimate interests of improving our Site, products or services.
+The legal basis of these processing activities is your acceptance of the Terms in our products and services, your consent to the processing activities, and/or our legitimate interests of improving our products and services.

 We may process anonymous data records provided by our third-party services providers, such as Google Analytics.
 Such anonymous information will not contain your personal data.
 You may find further description below in Section 3 regarding our use of each technology and your choices.
-We use this anonymous data to analyze request and usage patterns so that we may enhance the content of our Site and improve Site navigation.
+We use this anonymous data to analyze traffic and usage patterns so that we may enhance our products and services.

 We will periodically send you free newsletters, offers and other promotional materials related to our products and services.
 For this purpose, we will process your personal information such your name and contact information.
 If you receive newsletters or promotional communications from us, you may at any time indicate a preference to stop receiving further communications from us, and you will have the opportunity to “opt-out” by following the unsubscribe instructions provided in the e-mail you receive or by contacting us directly (please see contact information below).